priyeshraj20/Tribute_page/README.md

 # Tribute_page
-This is a project in freecodecamp for Responsive Web Design Certification
+This is a project in freecodecamp for Responsive Web Design Certification.